dantonnoriega/dantonnoriega.me/CV/index.md

 #### *Primary*
 - ***R***: 2+ years of experience.
 Preferred programming language.
-Conduct most personal/dissertation research and consulting in R. Expert user of the `data.table` package for very large data files.
+Conduct most personal/dissertation research and consulting in R. Expert user of the `data.table` package for very large data files, `ggplot2` for graphics, and `devtools` for package development.
 - ***Stata***: 3+ years of experience.
 Taught 3 courses with Stata.
 Conduct most RA work in Stata.
 Able to do advance programming, like writing “ado” files.